Moonsofang/NTIRE-2025-SRlab/README.md

 #### Step 1: Download the pretrained models
 - Download the pretrained SD-2-base models from [HuggingFace](https://huggingface.co/stabilityai/stable-diffusion-2-base)
 - Download the checkpoint, sam2.1_hiera_tiny, ram_swin_large and DAPE models from [GoogleDrive](https://drive.google.com/drive/folders/1Ce0D8R99t-fDQfACLc8SGvf3gzdMnTwT?usp=sharing).
+- Or you can directly download these files in the [NGain/Medialab](https://huggingface.co/NGain/Medialab) repository.

 You can put the models into `preset/models`.